badochov/ocamlformatter-vscode/README.md

 ## Known Issues

-Merlin sometimes marks code as invalid after formatting
+- Merlin sometimes marks code as invalid after formatting
+- Doesn't or not always work on wsl